 At present, Matéo Kovačić, on loan for the season from Real Madrid, is the top pick to play alongside Jorginho and Kanté, but, for all his many gifts, goal-scoring is not a strength of the Croatian’s.

 Former Everton man Ross Barkley is more of a goal threat, and his early season form has been a real positive for Chelsea.
 But it can’t yet be argued that the Englishmen, 24, is as accomplished in the role as 27-year-old Ramsey.

 The Welshman hasn’t hit double figures in a single league campaign since 2013/14.
 But, supplied by Jorginho and protected by Kanté, he could have greater license to roam at Stamford Bridge than he has ever been afforded at Arsenal.

 However, Chelsea fans might not be thrilled with the prospect of bringing in a high-earning, established Premier League midfielder to walk straight into their line-up at the expense of their gifted academy products; it is an all-too-familiar tale in west London.

 There is a real desire among Blues supporters to see Ruben Loftus-Cheek and Mason Mount – who is set to return from loan at Derby County next season – succeed at the club; the latter, in particular, appears to have the goal-getting ability to give Chelsea’s midfield perfect balance.

-Italian champions Juventus are the masters of the free-agency market, having snapped up the likes of Andre Pirlo, Dani Alves and Emre Can in recent years.
+Italian champions Juventus are the masters of the free-agency market, having snapped up the likes of Andrea Pirlo, Dani Alves and Emre Can in recent years.

-Reports in Italy suggests the Turin giants will look to repeat the trick with Ramsey.
+Reports in Italy suggest the Turin giants will look to repeat the trick with Ramsey.